yukon_dude_software

 The name yukon dude software was chosen by lottery.
 History failed to record the name of the winner or what it was they were promised to receive as reward, but then didn't.

-The dude is, in reality, Dave Rogers, wealthy young man about town.
+The dude is, in reality, Dave Rogers, stealthy young man about town.

-Unlike his namesakes—Keanu, Spicoli, Kato, Lebowski, Harris—this dude is a software developer by trade and so only surfs the gnarly breaks of HTTP.
+Unlike his namesakes—Keanu, Spicoli, Kato, Lebowski, Harris—this dude is a software developer by trade and so only surfs the gnarly breaks of the Web.

 Prior to coming to the Yukon over a decade ago, the dude toiled behind the curtains on Bay Street, pulling levers and spinning dials.
-The dude now spends a good deal of time teaching at Yukon College and also sits on the board of the Yukon Information Technology and Industry Society.
+The dude is a member of TechYukon, is a co-organizer of frequent Yukon Tech Collective meetups, and has been known to occasionally teach at Yukon College.
+The dude squawks a raffish saxophone and yukon dude software is a silver-level sponsor of the Whitehorse All-City Band Society.

 The dude specializes in developing software for small to medium projects.
 Mac, Windows, or Linux: take your pick.
 From web applications, to relational databases, to embedded systems and smartphone apps, the chances are good that the dude either knows the technology or will cram it into his noggin over the weekend.